afronski/bferl/docs/Architecture.md

 ## Common Facilities

-Besides subsystems and *OTP* specific processes, we have also other modules with different responsibilities:
+Besides subsystems and *OTP* specific processes, we have available also other modules with different responsibilities:

 - `bferl_types` which contains predefined, internal type specifications.
 - `bferl_tokenizer` which is responsible for splitting *Brainfuck* / *Brainfork* code into single tokens.